 Project MUSE offers full-text current and archival articles from 600+ scholarly journals from major university presses covering literature and criticism, history, performing arts, cultural studies, education, philosophy, political science, gender studies, and more.
 Updated continually.

 Alumni of the college and seminary have access to Project MUSE by logging in to their library account using their Alumni library card barcode.
 See the Guests and Alumni page for details.

-Theme-based Spanish-language interface designed to make content readily accessible to non-English users.
+Referencia Latina's intuitive, theme-based Spanish-language interface is designed to make content readily accessible to non-English users.
 This full-text Spanish-language database covers a broad array of subjects inside and outside academia.
 It offers content from a variety of sources, including reference books, general interest magazines and health reports.
-Daily updates ensure availability of the most current articles from a dozen prominent newspapers from 10 Latin American countries.
+Daily updates ensure availability of the most current articles from a dozen prominent newspapers and newswires from 12 Latin American countries.